This site is fictional demo content. It is not real news or affiliated with any real organization. Do not treat it as fact or professional advice.

 The EU's Algorithm Transparency and Accountability Act (ATAA) takes effect today, requiring Facebook, TikTok, Xiaohongshu, and other platforms to disclose recommendation logic and offer opt-out options to users.

-1. Algorithm Disclosure
+1. Disclosure of recommendation logic

-• How trending content is weighted in recommendations
+• How trending items are weighted

 Platform Responses